AS SEEN ON RTE’S

 With a firm focus on world-class quality and innovation, and to help ensure a thriving, sustainable industry for generations to come, the Dwan’s were excited about the development of Tipperary Fresh.

 ‘Irish grass is naturally non-GMO and we would say Tipperary grass is amongst the best in the country.
 It makes sense to further enhance the milk we produce by using homegrown animal feeds.
 Crops are grown locally, processed locally at the mill and delivered back to local farmers in the co-op – so everyone is working together to produce the best milk possible.

 We all have to think about our environmental impact, food miles and the carbon footprint of our milk, including what goes into the feed.
 If I can also give Irish consumers the opportunity to buy quality homegrown milk – that is a great thing to be a part of.’

 Removing intensively grown soya is an important stance against the devastation of wildlife and biodiversity in vulnerable areas such as the Amazon rainforest.

 High protein crops like field beans and rapeseed are perfectly suited to Irish conditions and have been grown on our farms in Co.
 Tipperary for generations.
-In 2019 our Tipperary Fresh producers gained Foodchain ID non-GMO certification for their crops, enabling the production of non-GMO animal feed through our 100% managed supply chain.
+In 2019 Tipperary Fresh gained Foodchain ID non-GMO certification, enabling the production of non-GMO animal feed through our 100% managed supply chain.